-- Photo ID must be shown to the collector for the collection to proceed. - The collector is required to directly observe passage of urine from the urethra to the container. - You will need to sign all tamper evident labels, seals and forms.
+- Photo ID must be shown to the collector for the collection to proceed. - The collector is required to accompany you into the cubicle. - You will need to sign all tamper evident labels, seals and forms.
 Please follow collectors' instructions on where to sign. - Forms asking about your current medications and other personal information will be given to you to complete.
 You must complete any forms presented to you. - You will need to be in the presence of the collector until the last sample is sealed in a tamper evident bag.
 Please be patient and wait until the collector instructs you to leave.

-Sample Collection - General Steps:
+Sample Collection - General Steps

 - 1. The collector will ask you to remove coats/jumpers and to empty your pockets.
 All personal belongings will be left outside the collection room. - 2.
 You will be asked to wash your hands prior to producing a sample. - 3.
+A coloured solution will be added to the toilet.
+Water taps and soap will be made tamper evident (i.e. a paper bag taped over the taps). - 4.
 A sample collection cup will be provided for you to submit a minimum 40mL of urine.
-A collection staff member will stand in front of you (female) or closely beside you (male) to observe you urinating. - 4.
+The collection staff member will remain in the room whilst you urinate and discreetly observes from the side. - 5.
 Once finished, the sample cup is handed to the collector.
-The collector observes the toilet prior to flushing. - 5.
+The collector observes the toilet prior to flushing. - 6.
 The urine will be temperature tested.
 If the temperature is outside 33-38 °C, or anything unusual is noted of the urine, another sample will be required.